decipher-cs/cipher-connect/README.md

 - [ ] Notify user if no internet connection is availabe.
 - [ ] Throw error if logging in while the server is unreachable. (check if server is unreachable first)
 - [ ] Provide option to hide password while typing.
+- [ ] Redirect client to login page on logout using res.redirect('logout')

 ## License